ruchitha183/A-Data-driven-framework-for-women-s-safety-using-Ml-algorithms/README.md

 Through this project, I gained practical experience in:

-* Machine Learning Model Development
+* Machine Learning and Predictive Analytics
-* Data Preprocessing and Analysis
+* Data Preprocessing and Feature Engineering
 * Django Web Development
 * Database Management using MySQL
 * Model Evaluation and Performance Analysis
-* End-to-End Project Deployment Workflow
+* End-to-End Application Development

 ---

+## Future Enhancements

+* Real-Time Crime Data Integration
+* Advanced Deep Learning Models
+* Interactive Analytics Dashboard
+* Mobile Application Development
+* Geographic Crime Visualization
+* Emergency Alert and Safety Features

+---

+## Academic Information

+This project was developed as a Final Year Major Project for the Bachelor of Technology (B.Tech) degree.
+The project demonstrates the application of machine learning and web technologies for analyzing crime data and generating predictive insights related to women's safety.

+---

 ## Author

-Developed as a Machine Learning and Web Development project to leverage data analytics and predictive modeling for women's safety.
+Ruchitha

+Bachelor of Technology (B.Tech)

+Machine Learning and Django-Based Women Safety Prediction System